SAP-samples/teched2022-DA261/exercises/hana_cockpit/ex1/README.md

 # Exercise 1: The Database Overview Page

-The SAP HANA cockpit is the main administration tool for SAP HANA.
-With the SAP HANA Cockpit, you can monitor resource utilization (memory, CPU and disk), alerts, table usage, SAP HANA services, SAP HANA native storage extensions (NSE), and database performance metrics (threads, sessions, SQL statements, workload classes and connections).
-You can also administer backups, configuration parameters, table distribution, smart data access (SDA) and smart data integration (SDI).
+The SAP HANA cockpit is the main administration tool for SAP HANA databases.
+With the SAP HANA cockpit, you can monitor resource utilization (memory, CPU and disk), alerts, table usage, database services, SAP HANA native storage extensions (NSE), and database performance metrics (threads, sessions, SQL statements, workload classes and connections).
+You can also view backups, manage configuration parameters, manage table distribution, administer smart data access (SDA) and administer smart data integration (SDI).
 Finally, you can perform security tasks such as user & role management, data encryption, auditing, data anonymization and trust configuration.

-The Database Overview page displays health metrics for an individual SAP HANA Cloud database.
+The Database Overview page displays health metrics for an *individual* SAP HANA Cloud database.

 Through the Database Overview page, you can view key health indicators for this specific database, such as database status, alerts, and resource utilization.
 You also have access to tools that allow you to perform database administrations tasks, such as performance analysis and executing SQL statements.
 Different parts of a single card can link to different views or applications.
 This way, you can see various components in a single view and make the decision whether to further examine issues by drilling down.